sayak-brm/ShellBot/README.md

 1. Kicks the Controller after 5 mins.
 This was added just in case someone forgot his Controller on which won’t allow other controllers to connect (since the Server only accepts 1 controller at a time).
 TODO: Make it 5 minutes after inactivity.

 ##### Client:
-1. Backdooring Function.
-(For more info: https://github.com/dotcppfile/Serbot/releases/tag/18%2F2%2F2015)
+1. Infected PHP Backdooring Function.
 1. TCP Flood.
 1. UDP Flood.
 1. Gmail Bruteforcer.
 (Workaround GMail's SMTP login)